Two schools of conflicting thoughts!!!

 - As you are trying to replicate the index through passive funds, you won’t be able to invest more in highly performing securities specifically to gain better returns.

-- The fund manager does not analyse the balance sheet or company or the stock, blindly replicates the index.
+- The fund manager does not analyse the balance sheet or company or the stock, and blindly replicates the index.
 The strength of the portfolio is not justified by the research and analysis of the fund management team.

 Active Fund Vs. Passive Fund:

-Both active and passive funds have their own merits and demerits, which might make you wonder which one is the most ideal to invest in?
+Both active and passive funds have their own merits and demerits, which might make you wonder which one is the most ideal to invest in.

 Let us do a thorough analysis using data points to analyze which fund is better to invest in: